Pylons/pyramid/docs/narr/traversal.rst

 The results of a :term:`traversal` also include a :term:`view name`.
-The :term:`view name` is the *first* URL path segment in the set of ``PATH_INFO`` segments "left over" in the path segment list popped by the traversal process *after* traversal finds a context object.
+The :term:`view name` is the *first* URL path segment in the set of ``PATH_INFO`` segments "left over" in the path segment list popped by the traversal process *after* traversal finds a context resource.

-The combination of the :term:`context` object and the :term:`view name` found via traversal is used later in the same request by a separate :app:`Pyramid` subsystem -- the :term:`view lookup` subsystem -- to find a :term:`view callable` later within the same request.
+The combination of the context resource and the :term:`view name` found via traversal is used later in the same request by a separate :app:`Pyramid` subsystem -- the :term:`view lookup` subsystem -- to find a :term:`view callable` later within the same request.
 How :app:`Pyramid` performs view lookup is explained within the :ref:`views_chapter` chapter.

 .. index::
    single: object tree